Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

 ```shell
 openssl.exe x509 -req -in myGameServerCertificateSigningRequest.pem -CA myGameClientCA.pem -CAkey clientPrivateKeyForRootCA.pem -CAcreateserial -out myGameServerCertificate.pem -days 365 -sha256
 ```
 You should have now generated a total of five files.
-Out of these, only will be used later on :
+Out of these, only three will be used later on :
 * The content of the `myGameClientCA.pem` file, will be used client side as the `caCertificate` parameter.
 * On the server end, `myGameServerPrivate.pem` file content will be used for the `privateKey` parameter.
 * `myGameServerCertificate.pem` will be used by the `certificate` parameter on the server end.